danielzmbp/remag/README.md

 REMAG uses a sophisticated multi-stage pipeline specifically designed for eukaryotic genome recovery:

-1. **Bacterial Pre-filtering**: By default, REMAG automatically filters out bacterial contigs using the integrated 4CAC classifier (can be disabled with `--skip-bacterial-filter`)
+1. **Eukaryotic Filtering**: By default, REMAG automatically filters for eukaryotic contigs using the integrated HyenaDNA LLM-based classifier (can be disabled with `--skip-bacterial-filter`)
 2. **Feature Extraction**: Combines k-mer composition (4-mers) with coverage profiles across multiple samples.
 Large contigs are split into overlapping fragments for augmentation during training
 3. **Contrastive Learning**: Trains a Siamese neural network using the Barlow Twins self-supervised loss function.
 This creates embeddings where fragments from the same contig are close together
+4. **Adaptive Resolution**: Automatically determines optimal Leiden clustering resolution by testing multiple resolutions and selecting the one that maximizes individual bin completeness
-4. **Clustering**: Graph-based Leiden clustering on the learned contig embeddings to form bins
+5. **Clustering**: Graph-based Leiden clustering on the learned contig embeddings to form bins
-5. **Quality Assessment**: Uses miniprot to align bins against a database of eukaryotic core genes to detect contamination
+6. **Quality Assessment**: Uses miniprot to align bins against a database of eukaryotic core genes to detect contamination
-6. **Iterative Refinement**: Automatically splits contaminated bins based on core gene duplications to improve bin quality
+7. **Iterative Refinement**: Automatically splits contaminated bins based on core gene duplications, then tests lower resolutions to find the most conservative solution

 ## Key Features

-- **Automatic Bacterial Filtering**: The 4CAC classifier automatically identifies and removes bacterial sequences before binning
+- **Automatic Eukaryotic Filtering**: The HyenaDNA classifier uses a pre-trained genomic foundation model to identify and retain eukaryotic sequences
 - **Multi-Sample Support**: Can process coverage information from multiple samples (BAM/CRAM files) simultaneously
+- **Adaptive Resolution**: Automatically determines optimal clustering resolution based on bin completeness and contamination
 - **Barlow Twins Loss**: Uses a self-supervised contrastive learning approach that doesn't require negative pairs
 - **Fragment Augmentation**: Large contigs are split into multiple overlapping fragments during training to improve representation learning
+- **Conservative Refinement**: After successful bin refinement, tests lower resolutions to find the most consolidated solution that maintains quality

 ## Options